 Close to 95.0% of freshmen return to Rhode Island School of Design for their next year.
 Rhode Island School of Design attracts the best of the best, and the average SAT score of applicants is typically around 1,270.
 Videos from Rhode Island School of Design could be a great way to learn more about school.

-It's difficult to beat Iowa State University if you want to study Textile & Apparel Studies.
-Placed in Ames, Iowa, this college is a strong final choice for students who enjoy the thrills of a major city.
+It's difficult to beat California State Polytechnic University - Pomona if you want to study Textile & Apparel Studies.
+The destination of Pomona, California, is great for students who opt for a less busy, suburban spot.

-University of North Carolina at Greensboro is among your top options if you want to study Textile & Apparel Studies.
-The location in a big city is tremendous for scholars trying to find adequate prospects for social networking, experience, and life.
+Academy of Art University is among your best bets if you want to study Textile & Apparel Studies.
+The location in an important urban center is tremendous for young people trying to find adequate opportunities for social networking, adventure, and life.